williamscyber/Wireguard-VPN-Server/README.md

 AllowedIPs = 10.0.0.2/32
 ```

-Now, switch over to your client and modify the Wireguard configuration file there:
+Now, switch over to your client and modify the WireGuard configuration file there:
 ```
-sudo nano /etc/wireguard/wg0.conf
+sudo nano /etc/WireGuard/wg0.conf
 ```
 ```
 [Interface]